astronomer/docs/learn/connections.md

 :::info

-To store a connection in JSON as an Astro environment variable, remove all line breaks in your JSON object so that the value is a single unbroken line.
+To store a connection in JSON as an Astro environment variable, remove all line breaks in your JSON object so that the value is a single, unbroken line.
 See [Add Airflow connections and variables using environment variables](https://docs.astronomer.io/astro/environment-variables#add-airflow-connections-and-variables-using-environment-variables)

 :::